BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 Cognitive science confirms this view: a practiced driver no longer experiences themselves as an isolated human in a vehicle, but as a being merged with the car, embodying speed and force.
 Similarly, the allure of digital devices springs from the feeling of immediate connectedness with someone on the other side of the globe.
 Even in using a hammer, our relation to the world changes: we experience ourselves as a being extended by the tool, grasping things from a new perspective.
 Technology thus brings forth a peculiar form of subjectivity that exceeds individual consciousness.

 Because technology is always also a way of understanding the world, our world-understanding is never fully self-determined.
 Heidegger sees the highest danger of technology in its potential to weaken our capacity to experience Being in its *unconcealment*.
-As soon as we conceive of ourselves only as manipulable raw material, we lose the experience of being the origin of new world-interpretations.
-Technology can thus imprison us within a particular worldview.
-In his reading of Nietzsche, Heidegger shows that every attempt to get beyond the *will to power* paradoxically confirms its rule.
+As soon as we conceive of ourselves---and let ourselves be conceived---only as manipulable raw material, we lose access to the openness through which new disclosures of world become possible.
+We stop being the site where other modes of revealing could arise, and become merely another item on call.

 The paradox of technology is that even the attempt to escape its logic can reproduce that logic---just as practices of mindfulness are instrumentalized to increase efficiency.
 The will to break out thus drives us more deeply into what we seek to flee.
 This paradox affects not only the individual relation to technology but society as a whole: every attempt to redirect technological progress falls under the spell of its inner logic and thereby contributes to the very dynamics that unceasingly continue innovation, growth, and acceleration.